Rec Sports’ new wellness program aims for ‘fit’ employees

 Tarleton State University’s Recreational Sports has been implementing a new program called the Employee Wellness Program to help faculty and staff live a healthier lifestyle.
-The program is made up of occasional short training sessions on equipment that is provided for the faculty and staff members to keep.
+The program is made up of occasional short training sessions on equipment that is provided for the faculty and staff members to keep. as it could help with employee well being and could help boost employee motivation.

 According to Assistant Director for Tarleton Rec Sports Shanna Moody, the Employee Wellness Program has been in the works for a couple of years now.